 1. Australian Shepherd

 Australian Shepherds start this list because they are commonly linked with the merle genes.
 These dogs are defined by icy blue eyes and liver or black coat variations.
 Be careful when buying an Australian Shepherd puppy.
 Some uncouth breeders have resorted to crossing two merle-coated parents to produce “more merle” puppies in the litter.
-Crossing two male genes cause one in every four puppies to develop blindness or deafness.
+Crossing two merle genes cause one in every four puppies to develop blindness or deafness.

 2. Border Collie